raspberrypilearning/raspberry-pi-command/en/step_3.md

 --- /task ---

 --- task ---
-**Tip:** You can use the **up** arrow on your keyboard to reuse existing commands (and edit them).
+**Tip:** You can use the <kbd>Up</kbd> arrow on your keyboard to reuse existing commands (and edit them).

-Now you should see that the user has execute permission.
+Now, you should see that the user has execute permission.

 ```bash
 -rwxr--r--
 ```

-You don't need to worry about permissions for other users, as you will be the only one running this script in this project.
+You don't need to consider permissions for other users, as you will be the only one running this script in this project.
 --- /task ---

 --- task ---